BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

     ![][service_urgency]

 4. Select the default rule of incident urgency.
 (Highest/High/Medium/Low/Lowest)
-5. If you click *Add custom criteria checkbox*, custom rule will be applied over the default rule.
+5. If you click *Add custom criteria* checkbox, custom rule will be applied over the default rule.
     ![][service_user_condifion_add]

     +-------------------+---------------------------------------------------------------------------------------+